AmyShackles/catRatingsForGreatGood/README.md

 ### Protocol
 - Defines a delegate -- gets added in class declaration

+### Root View Controller
+- First item added to the navigation stack and never popped off the stack.

 ### Scene
   - One screen of content and typically one view controller.